AU-Health/au-health-backend/README.md

 Theres some helpers set up in the `tests/api/helpers` and `tests/api/gql` folders that help set up the queries and server for testing purposes.
 You can see these used in the existing tests.

+### CI

+There is a few CI pipelines that run on pushes to branches.
+You can find those in `.github/workflows/general.yml`.

+There is also security audits that use a database of security issues from the Rust community, those are in `.github/workflows/audit-on-push.yml` and `.github/workflows/scheduled-audit.yml`

+Dependabot also runs on this repo, and makes automated Pull Requests to upgrade dependencies.
+If the tests pass on the CI pipeline, you should be free to merge these.
+If not, fix whatever is broken in using the new package version and then push it yourself.

 ## Running server for backend development

 Start the databases (Postgres and Redis) with this command: